Monarch2018/ev_prediction/baseline.md

 ### 6. Comparison and Conclusion
-By looking at the roc_auc_score, it shows that Random Forest and XGBoost classification performs best which are
+By looking at the roc_auc_score, it shows that Random Forest and XGBoost classification performs best.